xcat2/confluent-docs/docs/confluentosdeploy.md

     # cd /var/lib/confluent/public/os/
     # cp -a rhel-8.2-x86_64-default rhel-8.2-x86_64-custom

+If having a lot of shared content, it may be wise to employ symbolic links to explicitly share content.
+It may also be a good idea to use git to manage and track changes as well.

 Labels and kernel arguments are in the profile.yaml file in the directory.
 If modifying that file or kernel or initramfs content, the boot payloads of a profile can be updated with:

     # osdeploy updateboot rhel-8.2-x86_64-custom